Mount Edziza volcanic complex: Lakes

-The eastern side of the MEVC is flanked by Mowdade Lake, Kakiddi Lake, Mowchilla Lake and Nuttlude Lake in Kakiddi Valley; the last three drain north into the Klastline River.
+The eastern side of the MEVC is flanked by the Mowdade, Kakiddi, Mowchilla and Nuttlude lakes in Kakiddi Valley; the last three lakes drain north into the Klastline River.
 Buckley Lake is the main lake bordering the northern side of the MEVC whereas Mess Lake is the main lake bordering the western side of the MEVC.
 Southeast of the MEVC is 180 Lake, so-named because it is large enough for the Cessna 180 Skywagon to safely operate.
-The southern end of the MEVC is flanked by Arctic Lake which gets its name from the surrounding barren and treeless landscape.
+The southern end of the MEVC is flanked by Arctic Lake, which gets its name from the surrounding barren and treeless landscape.

 Two small lakes are named on the southern portion of the MEVC.
 At the head of the Little Iskut River is Little Ball Lake, also called Kounugu Lake after the guardian of fresh water in Tahltan folklore.
 It lies immediately south of Kounugu Mountain in the Spectrum Range and east of Ball Creek.
 Little Arctic Lake lies northeast of Arctic Lake near the northeastern flank of Wetalth Ridge.

 Drainage

 The MEVC is drained on all sides by streams within the Stikine River watershed.
 To the west, Mess Creek flows north along the Mess Creek Escarpment inside a broad valley paralleling the MEVC.
 It then flows northwest into the Stikine River near the community of Telegraph Creek.
 Several short tributaries of Mess Creek drain the western half of the MEVC where they have cut steep-sided canyons into the volcanic plateau.
-This includes Crayke Creek which flows to the southwest, Elwyn Creek which flows to the west, Kitsu Creek which flows to the northwest, Raspberry Creek which flows to the northwest, Tadekho Creek which flows to the northwest and Taweh Creek which flows to the northwest.
-Many of these Mess Creek tributaries also contain tributaries; the only named tributary of Elwyn Creek is Kadeya Creek which flows northwest from Mount Edziza.
+This includes Crayke Creek which flows to the southwest, Elwyn Creek which flows to the west, Kitsu Creek which flows to the northwest, Raspberry Creek which flows to the northwest, Tadekho Creek which flows to the northwest, and Taweh Creek which flows to the northwest.
+Many of these Mess Creek tributaries also contain tributaries; the only named tributary of Elwyn Creek is Kadeya Creek, which flows northwest from Mount Edziza.
 Kitsu Creek contains one named tributary, Nagha Creek, which flows northwest from the Spectrum Range.
 Walkout Creek is the only named tributary of Raspberry Creek; it flows west in a canyon west of the Armadillo Highlands and also contains only one named tributary, Flyin Creek, which flows northwest from near the west side of Cache Hill.
-The only named tributary of Taweh Creek is Sezill Creek which flows northwest in a canyon southwest of Mount Edziza.
+The only named tributary of Taweh Creek is Sezill Creek, which flows northwest in a canyon southwest of Mount Edziza.

 The Stikine River drains the MEVC via tributaries that flow adjacent to the volcanic complex.